EC528-Fall-2023/Open-Education-Testing/README.md

 3. **Environment Specific Tests**
    - We're enhancing our testing approach by crafting environment-specific testing scripts
-   - Tailoring the solution makes our tests more robust, addressing critical aspects like ASLR, user ID generation, and unique user limits within the NERF environment.
+   - Tailoring the solution makes our tests more robust, addressing critical aspects like user ID generation and unique user limits within the NERF environment.
    - These scripts ensure comprehensive validation, adaptability to evolving conditions, and resilience in our educational platform, reinforcing our commitment to meeting project-specific requirements effectively.

 ## 5. Acceptance criteria